MotusWTS/motusServer/inst/doc/status_api.md

        - select: object with fields for selecting which jobs to list.
 A job must match all fields provided in order to be included in the list.
 Fields are:
           - userID: integer; motus user ID
-          - stump: ID of top level job; select only from that job and its descendents
+          - stump: ID of top level job; select only from that job and its descendents; for increased flexibility, if the provided stump is not the ID of a top-level job, then that job's stump is used instead.
           - jobID: integer array;; to select only those jobs specified
           - type: string array; the job type(s)
           - done: integer; 0: job not yet complete; 1: job completed successfully; -1: job had error